 Diploma students complete 2 separate 7 day blocks of workshops throughout their training.
 At the clinical workshops, everyone experiences the hands-on aspect of the job, where simulated emergency scenarios put you on-the-spot.
 Clinical Workshop 1 focuses on Basic Life Support (BLS) and Clinical Workshop 2 focuses on Advanced Life Support (ALS).

-This course is entry level which can lead to a paramedical career in the private sector as a Basic Life Support Medic (BLSM).
+This course is entry-level, which can lead to a career in the private sector as a Basic Life Support Medic (BLSM).
 This course helps enhance the basic life support skills required in a pre-hospital situation.
 The skill to diagnose a patient and to instantly provide treatment solutions, can be learned in this paramedical course.

-This paramedical training course focuses on developing your skills to handle life-threatening situations whilst out in the field.
+This paramedical pathway course focuses on developing your skills to handle life-threatening situations whilst out in the field.
 A diploma-level qualification in pre-hospital emergency health care also covers advanced life support (ALS) techniques.
-Bear in mind, although this paramedical course is through and comprehensive, completing it does not qualify you for a role as a NSW Ambulance Paramedic.
+Bear in mind, although this paramedical pathway course is thorough and comprehensive, completing it does not qualify you for a role as a NSW Ambulance Paramedic.
 Read more about how APC students have successfully used the diploma to get into university to study the Bachelor of Paramedic Science.

 Demand for Patient Transport Officers/ Ambulance Drivers is on the rise.
 As a Patient Transport Officer (PTO), your working day is always different, you may never know what you’re doing from one day to the next.
 Every call-out differs from the last one, which is one of the most appealing aspects of the job – making it an enjoyable, stimulating and a personally rewarding experience.
 At this level, your clinical skills are not as developed as those who possess a Certificate IV or Diploma, although the Certificate III is a very good starting point.